 China Coast Guard drives away Philippine vessels illegally intruding into Huangyan Dao waters

-The China Coast Guard vessel Hebao lawfully expels a Philippine ship in the territorial waters of China's Huangyan Dao, the South China Sea, Feb.
-21, 2026.
-Several Philippine ships illegally gathered and entered China's territorial waters near Huangyan Dao on Saturday.
-The ships were lawfully expelled by the formation of Chinese Coast Guard vessel Wanshan.
-(Xinhua)
+China Coast Guard (CCG) vessel Hebao lawfully expels Philippine fishing boats in waters off China's Huangyan Dao in the South China Sea, Feb.
+27, 2026.
+The CCG on Friday drove away Philippine vessels that illegally intruded into China's territorial waters off Huangyan Dao in the South China Sea.
+(CCG/Handout via Xinhua)

 China has consistently fulfilled its maritime rescue responsibilities, but will never allow any country to infringe upon its sovereignty under any pretext, it added.